cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-13-game-wager.md

 )
 ```

-This `app.BankKeeper` is a full `bank` keeper that also conforms to your `BankKeeper` interface.
+This `app.BankKeeper` is a full `bank` keeper that also conforms to your `BankKeeper` interface because you mastered that copy and paste move.

 ## Preparing expected errors

-There are several new error situations which you can enumerate in `x/checkers/types/errors.go`:
+There are several new error situations which you can enumerate with new variables:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/a8e8cdfe3f02697495f15d2348ed960635f32dc3/x/checkers/types/errors.go#L23-L29]
 ErrRedCannotPay      = sdkerrors.Register(ModuleName, 1112, "red cannot pay the wager")